securegns/notes/interview_questions.md

 ### Cybersecurity questions
+Answer these questions in very deep and using the right cybersecurity vocabulary
 - How is encryption different from hashing
 - Discribe your home network and lab
 - Explain OSI model